apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 be dynamically constructed on-demand with a module selection menu.
 The goal is to ensure the JMeter test artifacts and scripts are maintainable and manageable from one CAS release to the next.

+### Google Firebase Cloud Messaging

+Preliminary support is available for notification based on [Google Firebase Cloud Messaging](../notifications/Notifications-Configuration.html).
+The very first consumer of this feature is the [Simple Multifactor Authentication](../mfa/Simple-Multifactor-Authentication.html) module.

 ### Service Registry Replication via Apache Kafka

 In the event that CAS service definitions are not managed globally via a centralized store, definitions need to be kept in